A Non-Metric Approach to Space, Time and Gravitation: 2 An alternative framework of space and time

 The family of hypersurfaces foliating ${\cal M}$ (or ${\overline{\cal M}}$) equipped with any allowable metric ${\bf g}{\in}{\bf g}_t$ (or ${\bf {\bar g}} {\in}{\bf {\bar g}}_t$) defines a one-parameter family of 3-manifolds in terms of a suitably defined time coordinate function $x^0$.
 A sufficient condition to ensure the existence and uniqueness of the global time coordinate function $x^0$ on ${\cal M}$ (or ${\overline{\cal M}}$) such that the gradient field of this coordinate is everywhere timelike, is to demand that each FHS is {\em compact} (without boundaries) [3].
-Furthermore, since the NKE of the FHSs by hypothesis should depend on aspects of their intrinsic curvature, it seems reasonable that the requirement of compact FHSs implies some sort of prior 3-geometry on the FHSs.
-That is, we guess that any global curvature associated with the compactness of the FHSs should not depend on the dynamics of ${\bf {\bar g}}_t$.
-Thus, in order to construct gravitational field equations we must investigate which restrictions should be laid on ${\bf {\bar g}}_t$ to ensure that any prior 3-geometry associated with the compact FHSs does not interfere with the dynamics of ${\bf {\bar g}}_t$.
-It turns out that a sufficient condition for this is that the dynamics of ${\bf {\bar g}}_t$ is represented by one scalar field.
-In fact, this condition means that in a GTCS we may write the general form of the family ${\bf {\bar g}}_t$ on the form [2] \eqa {\overline{ds}}^2_t={\Big [}{\bar N}_s(x^{\mu},t){\bar N}^s(x^{\mu}) -{\bar N}_t^2(x^{\mu},t){\Big ]}(dx^0)^2+2{\frac{t}{t_0}}{\bar N}_idx^idx^0 +{\frac{t^2}{t_0^2}}{\bar N}_t^2S_{ik}(x^{\mu})dx^idx^k, \ena where $S_{ik}dx^i dx^k$ is the metric of the 3-sphere (with radius $ct_0$) and $t_0$ is an arbitrary epoch setting the scale of the spatial coordinates.
-Furthermore ${\bar N}_t$ is the lapse function family of the FOs in ${\bf {\bar g}}_t$ and ${\frac{t}{t_0}}{\bar N}_idx^i$ is the family of shift covector fields of the FOs in ${\bf {\bar g}}_t$.
+Assuming simple topology, this should imply the existence of some prior 3-geometry of the FHSs; interpreted as a cosmological ``background'' 3-geometry, and chosen to be the geometry of the 3-sphere ${\bf S}^3$.
+It is expected that this 3-geometry will show up via specific terms in the field equations.